-Per statute, the "deferred maintenance" (DM) portion of the project name is defined as "repair of an infrastructure or structure that was not maintained, repaired or replaced in the usual course of maintenance and repair."
-In addition, the University intentionally designs projects to repair under-maintained facilities and infrastructure up to current standards and with necessary improvements to accommodate the current needs of the campus.
-Also, Public Act 17-2 from the June Special Session clarified the DM line item in statute and added a new definition to the law for "utility, infrastructure, administrative and support facilities," which will allow the University to construct these new facilities as needed.
-In general, projects in this named line fall into one or more of the following categories:
+Per statute, the "deferred maintenance" portion of the project name is defined as "repair of an infrastructure or structure that was not maintained, repaired or replaced in the usual course of maintenance and repair."
+In addition, the University intentionally designs projects to repair undermaintained facilities and infrastructure up to current standards and with necessary improvements to accommodate the current needs of the campuses.
+Also, the statutory named line clarification and new definition allows the University to construct new utility, infrastructure, administrative and support facilities as needed.
+In general, projects fall into one or more of the following categories:

+- Safety, code and ADA required improvements

 - Roof and exterior repairs

-- Safety, code and ADA required improvements

 - Building mechanical system improvements

-- Utilities repair and upgrades
+- Utilities repairs and upgrades

 - General building renovations

 - Roads, walks and grounds

 - Environmental remediation

-- New utility, infrastructure, administrative and support facilities.
+- New utility, infrastructure, administrative and support facilities